Dropping Courses and Withdrawals

 - All drops after drop/add must be completed by the deadline with your college advising office and are subject to the following restrictions:

-- Students get two drops in their first 60 credits attempted at UF (credits carried plus S/U credits and repeats of satisfactory grades; full-term withdrawals from all courses and dropped courses do not count in credits carried).
+- Students get two drops in their first 60 credit hours attempted at UF (hours carried plus S/U credits and repeats of satisfactory grades; full-term withdrawals from all courses and dropped courses do not count in hours carried).

-- Students get two additional drops in the second 60 credits.
+- Students get two additional drops in the second 60 credit hours.
 Unused drops do not carry over from the freshman/sophomore years to the junior/senior years.

 - Students with disabilities who need to drop a course due to disability-related reasons are allowed to petition for additional drops.
 More information is available from the Disability Resource Center.